 - Customers can then pay by inputting their payment information (typically a debit card or bank account number).
 This connects to your payment processor and is authorized in real-time.

 - Customers receive a verbal confirmation of their payment.
-If they choose, they can also be sent a text message and/or email with a written payment confirmation.
+If they choose, they can also be sent a real-time text message or email with a payment confirmation.

 In addition to making payments, customers can access basic information via IVR, including balance updates, due dates and more.

-Generally speaking, IVR gives your customers more choice and convenience, providing your organization with a competitive edge while reducing friction for your customers.
+Generally speaking, IVR gives your customers more choice and convenience, providing your organization with a competitive edge while reducing friction.
 For many organizations, an IVR system is a must-have feature in the payments toolbox and a critical component for your call center.

-So, when weighing up whether or not IVR is worth your investment, keeping the following benefits in mind.
+When evaluating whether or not IVR is worth your investment, keep the following benefits in mind.

 How often are your customer service representatives tasked with answering basic questions from your customers?
-Questions about things like balance reminders and due dates eat up valuable – and expensive – representative time, taking away resources from more complex or urgent enquiries.
+Questions about balance reminders and due dates eat up valuable – and expensive – representative time, taking away resources from more complex or urgent requests.

-IVR allows customers to access tailored answers to these questions on their own, with no input from your staff.
-The process is quick and straightforward.
+IVR allows customers to access answers to these questions on their own, with no input from your staff.
+The process is quick,straightforward and automated.

 Paying with IVR doesn’t require an internet connection, making it unique among remote payment methods.
 IVR allows customers to pay bills anywhere with basic telephone service, even if they don’t have access to a secure wi-fi network or mobile data.